judekanjamala/RelRL/examples/README.md

 ## Examples

 This directory contains examples used to evaluate WhyRel.
-It is expected that more will be added soon.
-To replay an example, it is sufficient to `cd` to its directory and run:
+Why3 session files are included.
+To replay an example, it should be sufficient to `cd' to its directory and run:

 ```
 make
 make ide
 ```

-Please consult the `Makefile` in each directory to learn about additional options.
+Please consult the `Makefile` in each directory to learn about any additional options.
 Replaying the examples may require the following SMT solvers to be installed on your system: Alt-Ergo, Z3, CVC3, and CVC4.